pcamus/embedded-sensors/Pico_IMU_10DOF/my_IMU_code/log_acc_p_t/README.md

 ## Logging of acceleration, pression and temperature.

-Data are logged in  binary files (one for X,Y,Z accelerations, one for pressure and temperature).
+Data are logged into binary files (one for X,Y,Z accelerations, one for pressure and temperature) stored in the flash memory of the Pico..

+The binary format is used due to the small amount of flash memory available on the Pico.

+A conversion program allows to convert the binary log files into csv files.